bristolsacredharp/bristolsacredharp.github.io/gwehelog.markdown

 ### By public transport

-It is possible to take the [number 60 bus service](http://www.monmouthshire.gov.uk/home/streets-parking-and-transport/transport-and-travel/bus-services/bus-timetables") from Newport (towards Monmouth).
+**Saturday only**: It is possible to take the [number 60 bus service](https://bustimes.org/services/60-newport-monmouth-2") from Newport (towards Monmouth).
 The bus stops at Gwehelog, a short walk from the chapel.
 Newport has connecting train services to London, Manchester and South Wales.

 ## Previous minutes